Skip to main content

 /status is useful when the question starts in the terminal: active model, session configuration, context pressure, and the current run's state.
 It should not be stretched into a complete account ledger.
 If the dashboard says the plan is constrained but /status still looks normal, trust the account-side panel for plan availability.
 If /status shows a local-session issue while the account panel looks fine, handle the active run first.

-A clean check produces three notes: which plan shape is active, which window or reset is visible, and whether the current work is local CLI, cloud, code review, or API-key usage.
-Without those three notes, the number is easy to misread.
+A clean check produces four notes: which plan shape is active, which reset wording is visible, whether the current work is local CLI, cloud, code review, or API-key usage, and whether credits are being offered.
+Without those notes, the number is easy to misread.

 Why A Pro Limit Can Arrive Earlier Than Expected